How to use Custom Compliance Script + Example script

 • Operator: The operator for the check.
 Possible values are: IsEquals, NotEquals, GreaterThan, GreaterEquals, LessThan, LessEquals

-• MoreInfoURL: Here you can define a URL to an knowledge base article, blog or info page how to solve the issue or to get more information about.
+• MoreInfoURL: Here you can define a URL to a knowledge base article, blog, or info page on how to solve the issue or to get more information.

-• RemediationString: This is an array with the message/s.
-You can write messages in en_Us only or und multiple languages.
+• RemediationString: This is an array of messages.
+You can write messages in en_US only or in multiple languages.

-Here is the example for the fitting json for our PowerShell script:
+Here is the matching JSON for our PowerShell script:

 {